 The function f(x) = 4x + 1 is a line, therefore it's continuous everywhere.
 In particular, it's continuous at x = 5 with f(5) = 21.
 How must the x-values be restricted if we want to have 20.5< f(x) < 21.5?

 Since we're looking at continuity near x = 5, 5 is our value of c and f(c) = f(5) = 21.
 Graph the function and set the window so that

 is discontinuous at x = 1.
-Explain how this function fails the continuous function guarantee.
+How does this function fail the continuous function guarantee?

 For the given function, value of c, and specified range of f(x), find an appropriate restriction of x that produces the kind of picture we want.

 Remember that there are multiple right answersfor each of these.
 As long as our answer produces the correct sort of graph, it's fine.